Schools find ways to keep gardening lessons blooming - NewsBreak

 “If you take a look at your relationships and the community around you and then all the wider networks out there, there are plenty of creative ways to find help.”

-School gardens can teach hands-on lessons in health , science, social studies, and even humanities and arts classes.
+School gardens can teach important hands-on lessons in health, science, social studies, and even humanities and arts classes.

 “Luckily, the big trend now is that there are more and more organizations and support networks, particularly regional networks, to help support school gardens,” says Adams.
 “And online learning has really exploded since the pandemic.”